 Construction on Bill & Melinda Gates Hall, the new home of the Faculty of Computing and Information Science, began in March 2012.
 Construction was accelerated in order to finish the building by December 2013 so that the Information Science department, which was housed off-campus, could move in by January 2014.
 Thom Mayne, founder and design director of the New York- and Los Angeles-based architecture firm Morphosis and winner of the 2005 Pritzker Prize in architecture, is the lead architect.

-The new building will for the first time bring the Departments of Computer Science and Information Science together under one roof.
+The new building has brought the Departments of Computer Science and Information Science together in one facility for the first time.
 "Shared space to facilitate interactions between these two departments remains highly important to their continued success," said the proposal presented to the trustees.
-The building will provide space for new faculty and for the emerging Ph.D. and master's programs, and free up space for the College of Engineering when computer science faculty members move out of Upson Hall.
-More than one-third of the building will be research and teaching labs, including specialized labs for cyber security, human-computer interaction, computational sustainability, robotics and computer vision.
+The building provides space for new faculty and for the emerging Ph.D. and Masters programs, and will free up space for the College of Engineering when computer science faculty members move out of Upson Hall.
+More than one-third of the building consists of research and teaching labs, including specialized labs for cyber security, human-computer interaction, computational sustainability, robotics and computer vision.

 The Bill & Melinda Gates Foundation gave the university $25 million in January 2006 to support the construction of a signature building for computing and information science.
-The entire project will be funded without any external debt, using other funds already in hand and additional funding to be raised, according to Dan Huttenlocher, dean of CIS.
+The entire project was funded without any external debt, using other funds already in hand and additional funding to be raised, according to Dan Huttenlocher, dean of CIS.